A European research and innovation Partnership for Pandemic Preparedness

 This one-year project builds on the success of the initial BE READY initiative and aims to broaden the participation of EU Member States and associated countries:

-BE READY PLUS establishes the operational framework for the future European partnership dedicated to pandemic preparedness, ensuring an efficient start-up and paving the way for future developments.
+BE READY PLUS’s objective is to establish the operational framework for the future European partnership dedicated to pandemic preparedness, ensuring an efficient start-up and paving the way for future developments.

 In particular, the key objectives of BE READY PLUS add to those of the existing BE READY consortium: